-Having said this, some of the most hilarious people we’ve ever met on holiday have been OAPs in Madeira.
+Having said this, some of the most hilarious people I’ve ever met on holiday have been OAPs in Madeira.
 We met a fantastic Welsh couple who just got on random buses to see where they went.
 They’d explored the whole island in this way, and the man wanted a full on life-history conversation with everyone he met (much to his wife’s embarrassment).
 Another legendary OAP we sat next to on the plane once relished telling us in great detail how last time she’d flown to Funchal, the old man she was sat next to had died before take off and had caused a four-hour hold up.
 Most inconsiderate of him.

 Things to do in Funchal, Madeira

 There’s loads to do across Madeira as a whole.
 Walking/hiking on the ‘levadas’ is probably the most popular thing.
 These irrigation channels transport water throughout the island and snake throughout the mountains and canyons, making for some spectacular walking routes.
 There are also loads of ‘adventure’ activities, if you like that kind of thing.
 We definitely don’t.

 But if you want to just stay within the city of Funchal for a few days, you won’t run out of stuff to do either.
-We’ve listed a few things below that we enjoy but they won’t be for everyone, so you have a read of my HUGE list of 40 things to do in Funchal if you’re after more!
+I’ve listed a few things below that we enjoy but they won’t be for everyone, so you have a read of my HUGE list of 40 things to do in Funchal if you’re after more!

 Blandy’s Wine Lodge tour